rec/zoialib/README.md

 #### The slot list file

-If you like your slot numbers not to change very much, for example if you are sending program changes to ZOIA, there's a nifty feature called the _slot list file_. by default named `slot_list.toml`, automatically created and maintained by `zoialib`.
+If you like your slot numbers to remain stable, for example if you are sending program changes to ZOIA, there's a nifty feature called the _slot list file_.  by default named `slot_list.toml`, automatically created and maintained by `zoialib`.

-Running `zoia prepare` with the `--update-slots-file`/`-u` flag updates the slot list file with the slot assignments from the current run so the next time these patches are seeing, they can get the same patch number if possible.
+Running `zoialib prepare` with the `--update-slots-file`/`-u` flag updates the slot list file with the slot assignments from the current run so the next time these patches are seeing, they can get the same patch number if possible.